HyperNylium/mdnx-auto-dl/README.md

 ```

 6. Get the series ID of the anime you want to monitor and put them into the `monitor-series-id` list in `config.json`. \
-Lets sat you want to monitor Kaiju No. 8.
+Lets say you wanted to monitor Kaiju No. 8.
 You would go to the anime's page on Crunchyroll and copy the series ID from the URL. \
 Example:
 ```
 https://www.crunchyroll.com/series/GG5H5XQ7D/kaiju-no-8
 ```
-The series ID is `GG5H5XQ7D`.
+The series ID would be `GG5H5XQ7D`.

 You would then put it into the `monitor-series-id` list in `config.json` like so:
 ```json